MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 - we obtain the camera position $(0, 0, -1)$ in world coordinates.

 To summarize, there are two ways of interpreting translation (and as we will see rotation) matrices:
-1) "physically moving" a camera from one coordinate frames to the next while remaining in the same _world_ coordinate system.
+1) "physically moving" a camera from one coordinate frame to the next while remaining in the same _world_ coordinate system.
 2) converting a point to a different _notation_ of the exact same point where each notation is dependent upon the chosen coordinate frame.

 Both notions are numerically equivalent, i.e., the same numbers result.
-They simply offer different approaches of "thinking" the transform operation.
+They simply offer different approaches to "thinking" the transform operation.
-Interesting, I am under the impression that the majority of books, people and frameworks operate with the second interpretation.
+Interestingly, I am under the impression that the majority of books, people and frameworks operate with the second interpretation whenever possible.
 In contrast, I nearly always think of operations in the first manner.

 Here is my mnemonic technique to remember what cam-to-world means: